Robustness to incorrect system models in stochastic control: Implications for Data-Driven Learning Methods in Stochastic Control

 \begin{example} Let $\mathds{X}, \mathds{Y}$, $\mathds{U}$ be real vector spaces with

-for unknown i.i.d. noise processes $\{w_t\}$ and $\{v_t\}$. \begin{enumerate}[label=(\roman*)] \item If the channel is in the following form; $y_t= h(x_t,v_t)= x_t + v_t$ where $v_t$ admits a density (e.g. Gaussian density).
-It can be shown by an application of Scheff\'e's theorem that the channels in this form are continuous in total variation so this system satisfies the conditions of Corollary \ref{emp_cor1} and the empirical consistency holds. \item If the noise process $w_t$ admits a continuous density then the conditions of Corollary \ref{emp_cor2} holds. \end{enumerate} $\diamond$ \end{example}
+for unknown i.i.d. noise processes $\{w_t\}$ and $\{v_t\}$. \begin{enumerate}[label=(\roman*)] \item Suppose the channel is in the following form; $y_t= h(x_t,v_t)= x_t + v_t$ where $v_t$ admits a density (e.g. Gaussian density).
+It can be shown by an application of Scheff\'e's theorem that the channels in this form are continuous in total variation.
+If further $f(x_t,u_t)$ is continuous and bounded then the requirements of Corollary \ref{emp_cor1} holds for partially observed models. \item If the channel is in the following form; $x_t= h(x_t,v_t)$ where $v_t$ admits a density (e.g. Gaussian density) then the system is fully observed.
+If further $f(x_t,u_t)$ is continuous and bounded then the requirements of Corollary \ref{emp_cor1} holds for fully observed models. \item Suppose the function $f(x_t,u_t)$ is known, if the noise process $w_t$ admits a continuous density, then one can estimate the noise model in total variation in a consistent way (see \cite{Devroye85}).
+Hence, the conditions of Corollary \ref{emp_cor2} holds independent of the channel model. \end{enumerate} $\diamond$ \end{example}